Mihai Olos: An Interlude:Analysis of the Structure". The Study – Bastion Art Galleries, Timișoara (April–May 1978)

 One of the important collective shows in which the artist had been included among the most representative artists alive was the thematically entitled Studiul, jointly organized by the Union of the Plastic Artists from Romania and the Cultural and Educational Committee of Timiș County.
 The catalog has three introductory statements.
 After Titus Moroccan's "Art as Study" (a.1–3), with rather dry and unimaginative considerations about the theme, Andrei Plexus's short essay "About Study" (a.5–6) contains unusual for the epoch reflections about various rituals eastern and western artists used to perform when preparing for the act of creation.
-Among the one's Pleşu mentions are the "dhyana", prayers, later influences of the tantric way, or what the alchemists had called "the humid way"(i.e. the consumption of alcohol, drugs, etc.), Salvador Dalí being the only one quoted from among the contemporary artists to follow such practices.
-Coriolan Babeţi – the local organizer – glosses ("Studiu despre studiu", a.7–11) on the origin of the word and the evolution of the concept along the centuries, stressing the importance of "study" especially for the conceptual artists.
+Among those that Pleșu mentions are the "dhyana", prayers, later influences of the tantric way, or what the alchemists had called "the humid way" (i.e. the consumption of alcohol, drugs, etc.), Salvador Dalí being the only one quoted from among the contemporary artists to follow such practices.
+Coriolan Babeți – the local organizer – glosses ("Studiu despre studiu", a.7–11) on the origin of the word and the evolution of the concept along the centuries, stressing the importance of "study" especially for the conceptual artists.
 He shows how important study had become in the process of communication during the nineteen sixties and seventies, and how drawing had been included in shows like Documenta 3 (1964) and Documenta 6 (1977), or the International Exhibition of Drawing from Darmstadt (1970).
 These observations must have remained in the artist's mind and may have unconsciously led him to give more importance to his drawings and open his own show "Continuous Drawing" a decade later.

 Another important thing to observe is that the organizers of Studiul had divided the living artists into seven categories: 1.
 Utopia as an investment for research; 2.
 Analyses of the structure; 3.
 Symbolic configurations; 4.
 Conceptualizing forms of visual perception; 5.
 The depth of memory signified in the image; 6.
 The study of nature and ways of interpretation; 7.
 Integration and implication in the social space.
-Mihai Olos was included in the second group, together with other fourteen artists, among them, just to mention a few, were Şerba Epure, Mihai Horea, Toma Roatã, Doru Tulcan etc..
+Mihai Olos was included in the second group, together with other fourteen artists, among them, just to mention a few, were Șerba Epure, Mihai Horea, Toma Roatã, Doru Tulcan etc..
 Nevertheless, in the catalog, with the artists arranged in an alphabetical order, there is no comment attached to the illustration reproducing one of Mihai Olos' oil paintings "Structure Study" (c.28), the only explanation being that he had not sent it to be exhibited).